 (b) stun guns, air guns, and spear guns;

-(c) machetes, swords, and knives, except for pocket knives with blades less than three inches and knives normally used for cooking or dining;
+(c) machetes, swords, and knives, except for pocket knives with blades less than four inches and knives normally used for cooking or dining;

 (d) billy clubs, stilettos, metallic knuckles, and martial arts weapons;

 (g) fireworks and incendiary devices, and explosives of any type; and

 In addition, other than for use as props in official Stetson University activities, this policy also prohibits individuals from possessing replica or “toy” weapons on campus, and from possessing on campus component parts that can be readily assembled into a weapon.
 If a professor assigns a problem that will require students to use a replica or toy weapon in a class, the professor will notify the Director of Public Safety as far in advance as possible.
 If a student intends to bring a toy or replica weapon to campus for a class, program, or theatrical performance the student will notify the Director of Public Safety in advance.
 Under no circumstances will a weapon be approved for use or display without authorization from the Director of Public Safety.
 Questions about whether an item is covered by the policy should be directed to the Director of Public Safety.